lucasnell/nell_website/README.md

 † This is done in case someone else has made changes to the repo since you last pulled from it.
-Without you pulling before making your own changes, your changes would conflict with theirs.
-I recall this being annoying to fix.
+Without you pulling before making your own changes, your changes might conflict with theirs.

 ## Home page

-> File to edit: `/ives_lab/_build/content/_index.md`
+> File to edit: `/nell_website/_build/content/_index.md`

 Simply change the text as you see fit.